 Treatment of Spinal Disc Herniation

-Contrary to the perception the majority of herniated discs can be managed with non operative treatment.
+The majority of herniated discs can be managed with nonoperative treatment.

-Follwing treatment modalities may be used in conjunction to treat disc herniation non operatively.
+Following treatment modalities may be used in conjunction to treat disc herniation non-operatively.

 - Physical therapy, which may include ultrasound, massage, conditioning, and exercise programs